 - Follow the on-screen instructions to connect the Echo to your Wi-Fi network and enter its password

-- Alexa is ready to use
+- Alexa is ready for you to enable skills

 How to set up an Echo or Echo Dot

 You will need an Amazon account.
 If you don't have one, just sign up at www.amazon.co.uk/account.
 Without this you can't use your Echo.
 You don’t need an Amazon Prime subscription, but you’ll miss out on a few features, such as the ability to play music from Amazon's library.
+You can, however, change the default music provider by going to Settings > Music > Link New Service.

-When you open the app, tap on the Devices tab (1) and then on the + symbol at the top (2).
+When you open the Alexa app, tap on the Devices tab (1) and then on the + symbol at the top (2).

 Tap Add Device (3) and then on Amazon Echo (4).

 Make sure there is an orange light on your Echo.
 If not, you may have to reset it.
 The reset procedure is different for each device, so check Amazon's instructions here.
+However, in most cases simply press and hold the 'action' button, which is the one with a little dot on it.
+Hold it for about 6-10 seconds until you see the orange light.

 Alexa should announce that she is ready to go.
 For some Echo models you'll see a final screen (above, far right) which offer help on connecting external speakers.